Chia-Network/chia-operator/README.md

 - Add to examples in `config/samples`.
 The full API for all of this operator's CRDs are shown in Go structs in `api/v1`
 - Add support for other Chia components (dns-introducer, etc)
 - Additional controller tests for CRs with all options set to something non-default, currently all the tests use fairly minimal implementations to test overlaying CRD defaults on top of the submitted CR
+- Add ability to configure a custom testnet for Chia components to switch to

 ## License